GavenDcosta/100dayscodingchallenge-/README.md

 Day 22: I wrote a JS code which will take value from the user and will print its Factorial in the text area

 Day 23: Change the background on clicking button

+Day 24: I took the date of birth from the user and calculated his/her age